 A memory module is installed in the memory slot at the bottom of your computer.
 There is, however, only one memory slot on the motherboard so this means that you’ll have to remove the current RAM module in order to insert a new one.
 The procedure to replace the memory is described below.

 Note: From time to time, Windows will display a pop-up that says, “Do you want to allow the following program to make changes to this computer?”
 This is a security feature to prevent programs or people from doing things on your computer without your permission.
 If you were trying to perform the action, click Continue; otherwise, click Cancel.
 If unsure, cancel and try again.

 2. Power off your NB255 and NB250 if it’s on.
 Also, unplug the AC power adapter.

 3. Prepare your netbook by placing it upside-down on a flat surface with some form of soft padding.
 Static electricity can damage your module and other computer parts.
 Make sure that you are working in a static-safe environment.
 Remove any plastic bags or papers from your work space.

 4. Remove the battery.
 This will prevent you from accidentally shorting anything on the system board during this process.
 The spring battery lock keeps the battery pack secure.
 When removing the battery pack, this spring lock must be retained in the unlocked position.

 5. Discharge residual power by pressing the power button.

 6. Be sure to ground yourself.
 Touch a piece of grounded metal (like a tap) or a large piece of metal for a couple of seconds and you should be fine.

 7. The memory is secured in a dedicated compartment.
 Remove the Memory compartment cover.

-a.
-Use a Precision Screwdriver Set for Laptops and Electronics to remove the screw that secures the compartment cover.
+to remove the screw that secures the compartment cover.

 b.
 Remove the compartment cover.